KumarMhaske/image-compression-app/README.md

 3. **Continuous Deployment:** Link your GitHub repository to the Azure App Service for continuous deployment.
 4. **Test Deployment:** Ensure the application is running smoothly by visiting the provided Azure URL.

-## Contributing

-Contributions are welcome!
-If you have suggestions or improvements, feel free to submit a pull request.

 ## License

 This project is open-source and available under the [MIT License](LICENSE).